kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

     all of the required [conformance test comment metadata]
 - add the PR to SIG Architecture's [Conformance Test Review board]

+#### Windows nodes considerations

+Not all tests are able to pass on Windows, some of which have been labeled as ``[LinuxOnly]``.
+The main reasons are defined in the Windows Node Support KEP (https://github.com/kubernetes/enhancements/blob/master/keps/sig-windows/20190103-windows-node-support.md#what-will-never-work) .
+The most common reasons found why tests cannot pass on Windows are:

+- Pod ``SecurityContext`` set.
+Most of the fields are Linux specific, and with and any field set in the Pod's ``SecurityContext`` will result in the Pod not being able to spawn, or not work as intended.
+- File permissions cannot be set on volumes.
+Tests which are setting Volumes ``DefaultMode`` or ``Mode`` and expecting those file permissions to be set will fail.
+- Individual files cannot be mounted on Windows Containers.
+Tests which are mounting or expecting such files to be mounted (including ``/etc/hosts``, ``/etc/resolv.conf``, ``/dev/termination-log``).
+- Tests which create EmptyDir volumes with ``Medium=memory``.
+The volumes are created as regular EmprtyDir volumes, and if the test checks if the fstype is ``tmps``, it will fail.
+- Pod ``HostNetwork=true`` set.
+Is not supported on Windows, and if set, the Pod will fail to spawn.
+- Cannot resolve PQDNs (Partially Qualified Domain Names).
+At the moment, Windows Containers are configured with a single DNS suffix (e.g.: ``lish.svc.cluster.local``).
+The containers are only able to resolve FQDNs, or names within namespace (e.g.: ``foo.lish.cluster.local``).
+Anything in between it cannot (e.g.: ``foo.lish``), and tests relying on PQDNs will fail.
+- Running Linux specific commands.
+Most Windows images used in testing are based on busybox, and thus, quite a few Linux commands are acceptable.
+But, due to the differences between Linux and Windows, not all commands and command options are included in Windows busybox binary.
+The most concerning cases are:
+  - has full path to binary (e.g: ``/usr/bin/nc).
+Those paths do not exist on Windows, and should already exist in ``$PATH``.
+  - networking commands.
+Most networking commands work differently on Windows and Linux, including ``ping`` and ``wget``.
+- Windows Containers do not IPv6 support at the moment.
+- The test is spawning a Pod using a Linux-only image.
+Any hardcoded image is typically a red flag, as most images do not have Windows support.
+The tests should use images defined in ``k8s.io/kubernetes/test/utils/image``.
+Note that not **all** images have Windows support.
+  To see which do, see: https://github.com/kubernetes-sigs/windows-testing/blob/master/images/Utils.ps1

+The tests which are affected by one of the criteria above should be labeled as ``[LinuxOnly]``.

 ### Conformance Test Comment Metadata